Abdul-Sayed/angular-new-notes/notes.md

 ng new my-app --routing

 cd my-app
-ng serve --open  // serve the app
+ng serve --port 3000  // serve the app

 ng build  // creates a build for deployment ng lint , ng test  // other tests